-The Darlington Gacmadheere Foundation has teamed up with leading adventure travel company, Untamed Borders, to offer a package which provides travel and entrance to Somaliland’s second full marathon in February 2019.
+The Darlington Gacmadheere Foundation has teamed up with leading adventure travel company, Untamed Borders, to offer a package which provides travel and entrance to Somaliland’s third full marathon in February 2020.
 Untamed Borders has already experience organising such packages for the Afghanistan Marathon and its founder, James Willcox was involved in the organisation of that marathon.

 Participants will have the opportunity to support the work of the Darlington Foundation, a British-based charity which promotes and supports the education of students in Somaliland.
 Our aim is to encourage each entrant to raise US$1500, which is enough to put one student through full-time university education for a period of four years.
-If you raise this amount, the Darlington Gacmadheere Foundation will cover the entrance fee which is 200USD per international participant.
+If you raise this amount, the entrance fee of 200USD per international participant will be waived.

 Start Point: Hargeisa